 3. Waffle Bar: Set up a couple of waffle irons (borrow some, if needed), make up a healthy batter, and serve with naturally sweetened whipped cream, fresh berries, real maple syrup, sautéed apples, or other toppings.
 You can also make a giant pan of scrambled eggs and/or bacon or sausage.

 For the animal-loving dad: I live in Portland, and I guarantee you that there are a lot of vegan or vegetarian dads in our city.
 Here are two ideas for a filling, delicious main dish from my favorite vegetarian blog, 101cookbooks.com.

 1. Ginger Soba Noodles (Vegan if you use sugar)

 2. Double Broccoli Quinoa (Vegetarian as it uses dairy)

 For the outdoor-loving dad: If you are planning an outdoor celebration, make-ahead dishes are great.
 Salads are always healthy and fun.
-For meat to bring along on a picnic, look at this list of simple meat and poultry recipes, or this list of bean, rice and grain salad ideas.
+For meat to bring along on a picnic, look at the NYT's list of simple meat and poultry recipes, or this list of bean, rice and grain salad ideas.